 Check International and Country Specific Shipping Limitations – There are restrictions on what can be shipped and even more limitations by country.
 The United States Postal Service offers a list of what these limitations are by country.
 Examples of items that cannot be shipped include illegal substances, alcohol, explosives, fireworks, obscene material that may offend other service members.

 Secure the Contents – Place stickers around the package prior to taping it prior, this will allow the service member to easily identify if the box was tampered or opened while it was in transit.
 If you’re sending pricey products, check with your Post Office concerning the probability of the pack being insured.

-Don’t Over Stuff the Boxes – You don’t want the contents to move or rattle but over stuffing the box might cause it to open while in transit.
+Pack it tight but Don’t Over Stuff the Boxes – You don’t want the contents to move or rattle but over stuffing the box might cause it to open while in transit.

 Select Sturdy Packaging – The best packaging to use are the free USPS Post office military care kits.
 These kits include flat rate boxes, shipping labels, tape and the appropriate customs forms.

 Secure The Package – Too much tape never hurts especially if you’re shipping to Afghanistan or Iraq.
 Every seam of the package ought to be taped up well.
 Utilize the area paper as packing material as this might serve dual purposes.
 As you shake the pack, the contents shouldn’t move about.

 Provide Accurate Shipping Information – Include the recipient’s unit, last and first name, title, DPO/FPO/APO, and full zip code.
 The Postal Office no longer delivers packages that are addressed ‘Any Service Member.’